spotlightpa/poor-richard/content/news/2024-02-05-spl_wesa_FAVOR.md

 Botteicher said she still believes syringe services programs are a critical harm-reduction tool.

-<br/>“It’s right.
+“It’s right.
 It’s good.
 And it works,” Botteicher told Spotlight PA and WESA.

 “We need these laws changed.”